vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ---

-To learn the basics of using the MS Graph API in Peakboard, see [this post]({% post_url 2023-06-09-MS-Graph-API-Understand-the-basis-and-get-started %}).
+To learn the basics of using the MS Graph API in Peakboard, see [this article]({% post_url 2023-06-09-MS-Graph-API-Understand-the-basis-and-get-started %}).

+This article covers room calendars, and not group calendars.
+To learn how to use group calendars in Peakboard, see [this article]({% post_url 2023-08-12-Dismantle-O365-group-calendars-with-MS-Graph %}).

 * ApplicationGetEventsFromRoom -> MSGraphAppOnlyCustomList
 * UserGetAllRooms              -> MSGraphUserAuthCustomList